iCloud Photo Library VS Photo Stream:How to Make Sense of your Photos

 So what on earth iCloud Photo Library and Photo Stream can do?
 Well, let’s begin with what they are.

-iCloud Photo Library is a brand new photo app, supported by iOS 8.3 or later, allowing you to store every photos and videos you take seamlessly, and keep them up-to-date to all your iDevice, including iPhone, iPad, iPod Touch, Apple TV, Mac and iCloud.com.
+iCloud Photo Library is a brand new photo app, supported by iOS 8.3 or later, allowing you to store all photos and videos you take seamlessly, and keep them up-to-date to all your iDevice, including iPhone, iPad, iPod Touch, Apple TV, Mac, and iCloud.com.